top of page

 Morning

-• Light walk to Little Nobby Lookout for panoramic views
+• Take a light walk to Little Nobby Lookout for panoramic views.

-• Morning tea at Barnett’s Bakery (famous pies & pastries)
+• Morning tea at Barnett’s Bakery (famous for pies and pastries).

 Afternoon

-• Killick Creek swimming, sand play & paddleboarding
+• Killick Creek swimming, sand play, and paddleboarding.

 Evening

-• Town fish & chips on the headland while watching surfers
+• Enjoy town fish and chips on the headland while watching surfers.

 Day 3 – Nature & Wildlife Immersion